Jim-JMCD/syncBKUP/README.md

 * Backups identifiers : **../fred02/mnt_c_Users_ted_Music_1900 - 97_Shoegaze & Nu Metal/..**
 * Logs for '/mnt/c/Users/ted/Music/1990 - 97/Shoegaze and Nu Metal' backup are located in the same directory as **.../Shoegaze and Nu Metal/**
 * Version directories are located in the same the logs and backup.

-**Limitiations**

-<ins>Linux directory path length</ins>

-* Maximum characters permitted in a directory path obtained from the command **_getconf PATH_MAX /_** (usually 4096 characters).
-* Changing the Length directory path length is not trivial, consult the internet for this one.

-<ins>Windows directory path length</ins>

-* The defualt is 260 characters
-* According Microsoft "The maximum path of 32,767 characters is approximate (sic)"
-* See section **Setting Windows directory path length** to determine current path length setting and change it.

 ### Versions
 For each directory backup, all deletions and modifications of files and directories will be recorded individual version directories.